Cao Bằng province: Landmarks

-Coi Binh Church is one of the three churches that were built in 1906 by the French; the other two are at Cao Bằng and That Khe.
+Coi Binh Church is one of the three churches that were built in 1906 by the French; the other two are at Cao Bằng and Thất Khê.
 Except for the Vicar's house the rest of the residential buildings around the church were destroyed in 1979.
-The vicarage is now the venue of "Cao Bằng region's most famous apiaries".
+The vicarage is later the venue of "Cao Bằng region's most famous apiaries".